alexs2112/University-Notes/ANTH363/01 - Overview.md

  - Not cumulative, final is cumulative
  - Information about the material covered will be provided before each exam
  - Midterm 1: MC only.
 L02-L07
+ - Midterm 2: MC only.
+L08-
- - Midterm 2 + Final: Mix of MC and short answer
+ - Final: Mix of MC and short answer
+	 - List of short answer questions are given ahead of time
+	 - A subset of those are on the exam